Overview

 You are strongly encouraged to refer to the ALIS website for career, learning, and employment information for dental assistants to ensure you can successfully meet the occupational requirements for the program and profession.

-In this program, you will complete a four-week practicum in a dental office, where you will apply the skills you have learned in class in a real-world setting.
+In this program, you will complete a required practicum in a dental office, where you will apply the skills you have learned in class in a real-world setting.

 In compliance with the practica agreements with our clinical partners, you will be required to provide specific documentation before you can participate in your practicum.
 Find out what requirements you need for this program.